1920s fashion was the perfect blend between style and function. Beautiful clothes that allowed women to move.

-Nightclubs became the venues for men and women to get dressed up, take their automobile, and go out drinking and listen to the new sounds of Jazz music.
+Nightclubs became the mythical venue for men and women to get dressed up, take their automobile, and go out drinking and listen to the new sounds of jazz music.
 This 1920s nightlife scene has remained a staple of hip young people ever since.

 When World War One ended in 1918, society had never seen so much carnage on such a wide scale.
 The "Flaming Youth" as they became known, felt they needed to live their lives now, because the future they said, wasn't guaranteed.

 Famous reporter, Lois Long's words became the rallying cry of the youth in the 20's: